Master of Fine Arts in Dance

 |Electives (6 units required)|

 Audition in-person for the graduate faculty including a ballet and modern technique class, a solo work under 5 minutes and an interview with faculty.
-Auditions will take place on February 1 and 2, 2013 in the Bitsy Irby Visual Arts and Dance Building.
-Contact the MFA Program Director at 601-965-1461 or email@example.com.
+Auditions will take place on February 11, 2017 in the Bitsy Irby Visual Arts and Dance Building.
+For more information, please contact the MFA Program Director at 601-965-1461 or email@example.com.

 Applicants must place in a Level III in either ballet or modern technique and demonstrate scholarly and creative capacity necessary to complete the MFA course work.
 Within the parameters of university admission and admission into the dance department, graduate candidates will be evaluated on an individual basis and admission policies are flexible such that promising candidates who show significant ability and potential in creative/performance components will be given serious consideration.